samblenny/ocfpga/experiments/08_more_openocd_jtag/README.md

    From what I've read of OpenOCD so far, it looks like you can write event handlers in TCL to send JTAG commands before and after various other things.
-   Potentially, I could look at the ECP5 documentation to find a JTAG command that would tristated the IO pins (particularly the USB pins), then write TCL code to do that when `openocd` halts the ECP5 clock before writing to flash.
+   Potentially, I could look at the ECP5 documentation to find a JTAG command that would tristate the IO pins (particularly the USB pins), then write TCL code to do that when `openocd` halts the ECP5 clock before writing to flash.